 One of the best things about vegan baking is the opportunity for problem-solving AND trying new-to-us ingredients.
 For example, did you know there's a seaweed-based product called agar agar that's perfect for replacing gelatin?

-Good for more than just making vegan jell-o, agar also causes creamy and custard-like desserts set without the use of eggs or a lot of saturated fat, like in the lemon tart pictured above.
+Useful for more than just making vegan jell-o, agar also causes creamy and custard-like desserts set without the use of eggs or a lot of saturated fat, like in these lemon bars and the lemon tart pictured above.

-I hope these baking tips already have you feeling more comfortable and confident and ready to tackle a new recipe.
-If you have favorite tips you'd like to share with us leave a comment below.
+I hope these vegan baking tips already have you feeling more comfortable and confident in the kitchen and ready to tackle new recipes!
+If you have favorite tips of your own you'd like to share, let us know in the comments below.

 Happy baking!